billhu0/billhu-hexo-blog/source/_posts/10_hexo_katex.md

 ---
-title: How to make hexo render LaTeX formulas correctly
+title: How to allow hexo render LaTeX formulas correctly
 date: 2022-01-16 18:38:00
-description: Inserting LaTeX formulas in your hexo blog (theme 'fluid') and render it correctly, using KaTeX renderer.
+description: Inserting LaTeX formulas in your hexo blog and render it correctly, using KaTeX renderer.
 math: true
 categories:
 - hexo